 Adjudication

-When disputes arise in relation to an ongoing contract it is important that the parties are able to quickly resolve a disputes as they still have an ongoing contractual relationship.
-With this in mind, Adjudication is a process whereby the parties have often built this in to the contract prior to the dispute arising.
-The dispute will therefore be referred to a third party Adjudicator for a swift decision.
+When disputes arise in relation to an ongoing contract it is important that the parties are able to quickly resolve a dispute as they still have an ongoing contractual relationship.
+With this in mind, Adjudication is a process whereby the parties have often built this into the contract prior to the dispute arising.
+The dispute will therefore be referred to a third-party Adjudicator for a swift decision.
 This is preferable to terminating the contract and commencing lengthy and costly Court action.
 Adjudication is generally a very swift process usually starting and concluding in 28 days.

-If you are involved in a dispute then discuss this with our Team today and see how we can help you.
+If you are involved in a dispute, contact our Team today and see how we can help you.